 - information on the gift and its value (for example, a free-form account on the sender, recipient, the gift and its value, or a receipt on the goods).

-The carrier delivers the parcel to you
+The transport company delivers the parcel to you

 - When the import duties and taxes have been paid, Posti will deliver the postal consignment to your home or to the post office nearest to you.